wende/ab/README.md

 **Validated against:** Successfully parses all typespecs from real-world libraries like Jason

+**Important notes:**
-**Note:** Maps with optional fields and extra keys are properly handled - only required fields must be present.
+- **Maps:** Optional fields and extra keys are properly handled - only required fields must be present.
+- **Functions:** Generated functions have correct arity and return correct types, but are "constant functions" that ignore their arguments.
+This still validates that tested functions accept and call function arguments correctly, but doesn't verify the lambda's internal logic.

 ### `robust_test/2` - Verify Error Handling